-Private nonfarm payrolls in the US are projected to increase by 231,000 (seasonally adjusted) in tomorrow’s January update from the Labor Department, based on The Capital Spectator’s median point forecast for several econometric estimates.
-The monthly prediction reflects a moderate deceleration in growth vs. December’s 240,000 gain.
+US private nonfarm payrolls in January are projected to increase by 210,000 (seasonally adjusted) in tomorrow’s Labor Dept. report over the previous month, based on The Capital Spectator’s average point forecast for several econometric estimates.
+The prediction represents a substantially lower but still healthy gain relative to the previous monthly increase.

-Two estimates based on recent surveys of economists point to a slightly lesser gain for private payrolls in December relative to The Capital Spectator’s median projection.
+Two estimates based on recent surveys of economists point to a lesser gain for private payrolls in January relative to The Capital Spectator’s average projection.

 R-1: A linear regression model that analyzes the historical record of ADP private payrolls in context with the Labor Department’s estimate of US private payrolls.
 The historical relationship between the variables is applied to the more recently updated ADP data to project the government’s estimate of private payrolls.
 The computations are run in R.